hmacphail/one-ring-fellowship/src/assets/qualities.md

 of 3 Qualities per item).

 #### Close-fitting (armour or headpiece)
-A skilful smith has made this piece of protective equipment more difficult to overcome with a piercing blow.
+A skillful smith has made this piece of protective equipment more difficult to overcome with a piercing blow.

 The selected item’s Protection rating gets a bonus of +1.